-Basinghall paid class B profit participating note interest to SCRF in February 2020 totaling £1,392,467, which is considered disallowable for tax purposes in Ireland following the legislative changes discussed above and so a 25% tax charge will be levied totaling £348,117.
-This charge relates to the prior financial year ended 31 March 2020 and is accrued in the current period due to the timing of the completion of the impact assessment.
-As at 31 March 2021, this amount remains accrued and unpaid.
-The Group has been advised by its legal advisors that changes made to its structural arrangements have caused the relevant entity to fall outside the scope of the legislative changes discussed above with effect from 1 April 2020.
+Basinghall paid class B profit participating note interest to the Company in February 2020 totaling £1,392,467, which were considered disallowable for tax purposes in Ireland following the legislative changes discussed above and so a 25% tax charges were levied totaling £348,117.
+This charge relates to the financial year ended 31 March 2020 and was accrued in the prior year due to the timing of the completion of the impact assessment.
+The Group has been advised by its legal advisors that changes made to its structural arrangements have caused Basinghall to fall outside the scope of the legislative changes discussed above with effect from 1 April 2020.